 It should.
 If you repeat your exercise for 30 seconds, rest for three minutes.

 3. Is this routine designed to be repeated every other day?

 It should.
 Interval training relies on rest and recovery as much as it relies on its intensity.

 If you’re just starting to incorporate exercise into your life, you may want to wait until you have your sleep and energy levels in order before you start on interval training.
 Once you are ready, however, interval training’s benefits kick in with even the simplest routines.

-Part of the beauty of interval training is that it is, by definition, pretty low commitment.
-The routines are brief, you don't need any equipment, and the schedule is light.
+Part of the beauty of interval training is that it is, by definition, a pretty low commitment.
+The routines are brief.
+You don't need any equipment, and the schedule is light.
 All this, and yet the benefits are enormous.

 4. What exercises can I do for interval training?